 The Sea State is 3.
 Surface temperature is 28° C throughout the AOR.
 Moderate middle cloud cover from 20-23,000 feet with moderate rain predicted for the duration of the operation.

 The weather should have only a moderate effect on expected ASW operations, with the primary effect being a minor reduction in acoustic detection range due to the sea state.
+It will also have a moderate effect on IMGSAT operations and intel collection.

 With the AO and AI consisting mainly of small to large islands, we will see minimal movement of ground forces.
 China having several bases located throughout the entire South China Sea allows their forces several points of resupply.
 Close proximity to the mainland allows for quick mobilization of forces.
 The force they landed on Palawan is not enough to defend the island for any prolonged period of time.
 Intel shows less than a battalion worth of infantry and supplies are on the island currently.
 They have however deployed several high level SAM and SSM sites on the island.

 The islands and platforms China controls in the SCS will play a factor but will not see much if any ground force movement or amphibious assault of those islands.
 Intel does show they have been reinforced with SAM and SSM sites.
 The largest factor and most potent threat are the DF-26 and DF-17 ASBM TEL’s which are deployed on Hainan Island.
-Their ranges extend past 1000nm and will dictate a lot of action in the region.
+Their ranges extend past 1000nm and will dictate a lot of actions in the region.

 With such a large region of the world in play this operation has been broken up into 3 areas of operations.
 Those being the North, Central and South AO’s.